ibm-messaging/mq-rdqm/ansible/README.md

 This directory contains:

-1. an ansible playbook `configure_rdqm.yaml` to configure three systems ready to become an RDQM HA Group
+1. an ansible playbook `rdqm.yaml` to configure three systems ready to become an RDQM HA Group

-2. an ansible playbook `configure_client.yaml` to configure one or more systems as MQ client systems to use an RDQM HA queue manager on the HA Group
+2. an ansible playbook `client.yaml` to configure one or more systems as MQ client systems to use an RDQM HA queue manager on the HA Group

 ## hosts.ini

 Before running either playbook, you will need to update the hosts.ini file to reflect the systems you wish to configure, both RDQM and client.

-## Variables
+## General variables

 The following sections describe each of the variables defined in the file `group_vars/all/vars.yaml`